polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 files/modules/foo/bar.get.hl
 ```

-Notice, only the _"magic"_ part in the URL is rewritten, before the verb is appended to the URL, and
+Notice, only the _"magic"_ part of your URL is rewritten, before the verb is appended to the URL, and
 finally the extension _".hl"_ appended.
 Then the file is loaded and parsed as Hyperlambda, and whatever
-arguments you pass in, either as query parameters, or as JSON payload, is appended into your resulting
+arguments you pass in, either as query parameters, or as your JSON payload URL encoded form arguments, etc,
-lambda node's **[.arguments]** node, as arguments to your invocation.
+is appended into your resulting lambda node's **[.arguments]** node, as arguments to your Hyperlambda file

-**Notice** - Only `PUT` and `POST` can handle JSON payloads.
-All 4 verbs can handle query parameters
-though.
+invocation.
+The resolver will never return files directly, but is only able to execute Hyperlambda files,
+so by default there is no way to simply get files.

+The default resolver will never allow the client to resolve files outside of your main _"/files/modules/"_
+folder.
+This allows you to safely keep files that other parts of your system relies upon inside your dynamic _"/files/"_
+folder, without accidentally creating endpoints, clients can resolve, resulting in breaches in your security.
+Only characters a-z, 0-9 and '-', '\_' and '/' are legal characters for the resolvers, and only lowercase
+characters, to avoid file system incompatibilities between Linux and Windows.

 Below is probably the simplest HTTP endpoint you could create.
 Save the following Hyperlambda in a
 file at the path of `modules/magic/foo1.get.hl` using for instance your Magic Dashboard's
 _"Files"_ menu item.